 There are so many inspiring things about my job.
 For me, nannying is more of a calling, which brings to mind the story of a certain Supernanny, Fräulein Maria, who also found her true calling to be with a family who -until she entered their lives- had been estranged from one another.
 Maria’s effect on the children and their father, Captain Von Trapp is a bonding one, her sweetness and song uniting them together; the emotional climax of the film happening when the Captain hears his children singing and, overcome with his long repressed love for them, and surmounting his fears about being a father, joins them in song.
 Read the rest of this entry »

 Children, on an almost universal level, are always seeking some kind of approval.
 Some are hoping to feel treasured, others to feel smart, still others to feel that they are a good little person.
 Some want to be all three, some would be happy for any praise sent in their direction.
 Welp, enter Miss Cheryl.
 I am monumentally magnanimous when it coms to doling out accolades on my charges.
 I praise them to help establish their self-confidence, but mostly I pay them compliments because they are true.
-Watching The Help, I was so moved by the relationship between Viola Davis’s Aibileen Clark and her charge, Mae Mobley whom she calls “Baby Girl”.
+Watching The Help, and acknowledging its clearly problematic emphasis on white people capitalizing on black stories, I was so moved on a professional level, by the relationship between Viola Davis’s Aibileen Clark and her charge, Mae Mobley whom she calls “Baby Girl”.
 In every scene with Mae Mobley, Aibileen’s whole body language changes, into a mode of care and comfort.
 She’s definitely a Supernanny!
 Read the rest of this entry »

 Once people find out I’m a nanny for hire, they are always very interested in my schedule, my accountability, the children’s ages…tons of questions.
 And I’m happy to answer any and all.
 It’s important to me to get the word out that nannying is not exclusively performed by Au Pairs to the rich and estranged, the uneducated who have no other job options, or sleepy geriatrics.
 There are a growing number of college-educated, bright, funny, sweet young women who are choosing to be a nanny above pursuing another profession.
 I most certainly am one of them.
 I have never ended up making a resumé because, once I started nannying, a year and half before graduating college, I never looked back.